sts10/sts10.github.io/_posts/2024-07-06-double-sorting.markdown

 ## Epilogue

 I did end up submitting [a PR to the relevant Passbolt repository, proposing my Orchard Street Diceware list, nicely sorted](https://github.com/passbolt/passbolt_styleguide/pull/39), but they want me to sign a Contributor License Agreement (CLA), and I'm still mulling over whether to sign it.
+But at least we got a new feature for Tidy out of this little adventure!